nicu-chiciuc/tsx_md/apps/tsx_md/articles/valid_form.md

 - `iban` - An IBAN (International Bank Account Number) but only for Moldova
 - `individual_type` - A choice between `"individual"` and `"organization"`

 The `name` is a string and is always required.
-A national id has 13 digits and is required for organizations, can be empty for individuals.
+An IBAN is required for 'organizations', can be empty for 'individuals'.

 so a well formatted form json should look like this: